Well, perhaps this one was a bit morbid:

 5 – Life Full of Holes by Driss Chraibi

-Antoon is the author of the critically acclaimed I’jaam, which Katrina Weber lists as one of her picks further down the list.
-He also has published a collection of poems in English, titled Baghdad Blues, and is currently an assistant professor at NYU.
+Antoon was shortlisted for this year’s International Prize for Arabic Fiction for his third novel, Hail Mary, currently being translated.
+His second, Pomegranate Alone, is coming out in translation later this year from Yale University Press.
+His first was I’jaam, which Katrina Weber lists as one of her picks further down the list.
+He also has published a collection of poems in English, titled Baghdad Blues, in addition to being a filmmaker and award-winning translator, and is currently an assistant professor at NYU.
+More on Antoon here.
 His five:

 - Abdelrahman Munif, Cities of Salt